Skip to product information

 • Soil Moisture: Keep soil consistently moist but not waterlogged.

-• Humidity: Tolerates a range of humidity levels.
+• Humidity: Tolerant to average garden humidity levels.

-• Pruning Instructions: Minimal pruning required; trim to maintain shape in early spring.
+• Pruning Instructions: Light pruning to maintain shape; best done in late winter or early spring.

-• Fertilization: Fertilize in early spring with a balanced, slow-release fertilizer.
+• Fertilization: Fertilize once in early spring with a balanced, slow-release fertilizer.

 View full details